 Scott and I returned to the studio in 1999 to create what became "Hells Canyon."
 The canyon is near where I grew up in Idaho and, with its rich history and intriguing places, was very inspirational to compose music about.

 In the fall of 2006, I sold my studio operation in Seattle and relocated to Memphis, Tennessee.
-The reasons for the move are unrelated to the music business but I am enjoying living in the “Birthplace of Rock 'n' Roll” and the “Home of the Blues.”
+The reasons for the move are unrelated to the music business and it was very interesting living in the “Birthplace of Rock 'n' Roll” and the “Home of the Blues.”
 I intentionally stopped producing other artists but continued mixing and mastering work in my private studio and was able to spend more time on my music.

 2008 marked the release of the CD/DVD set entitled Oculus.
 The visuals were shot entirely in Italy during three visits and the music represents my musical impressions of the locations.

 I met Paul Lawler, a terrific composer and multi-instrumentalist from Manchester UK, on myspace.com in early 2008.
 He invited me to collaborate on an album and I gladly accepted.
-It took a little more than a year to create what eventually became my 13th album, "Wonders."
-Along the way, I also connected with on myspace.com, Satine Orient, a wonderful singer, songwriter, and multi-instrumentalist who lives in France.
+It took a little more than a year to create what eventually became my 11th album, "Wonders."
+Along the way, I also connected with, on myspace.com, Satine Orient, a wonderful singer, songwriter, and multi-instrumentalist who lives in France.
 She was inspired to write lyrics to two tracks and sing them in French.

-August 2013 marked the release of Ax Inferno, a solo album of instrumental rock infused with elements of electronica.
+In 2013, Ax Inferno was released, a solo album of instrumental rock infused with elements of electronica.
 The great drummer Ron Krasinski, a longtime friend from my Los Angeles days, came over to Memphis from his home in Nashville to add his touch to four cuts.
 We tracked his parts at the legendary Ardent Studios in the same room Stevie Ray Vaughan, ZZ Top, Joe Cocker, and many other greats recorded.
 A lot of mojo in that studio.